-Perfect Long Weekend Road Trips for When You Need to Escape Miami
+Perfect Spring Road Trips for When You Need to Escape Miami

 Distance from Miami: 73 miles north; 1.25-hour drive

 West Palm Beach took a long time to emerge from the ritzy shadow of regular ol’ Palm Beach across the Intracoastal, but over the past decade or so, it’s become one of the most dynamic cities in all of Florida.
 The cultural scene is anchored by the venerable Norton Museum, home to the best damn public art collection in the state.
 Nearby, wander through junglescapes and curious sculptures at the Ann Norton Sculpture Garden, or gear up for a relaxing day of patio drinking at E.R.
 Bradley’s.
 Palm Beach Island is a short bike ride away, where you can stroll the shops of Worth Avenue or saddle up for a meal at South Florida’s best pound-for-pound restaurant, Buccan.
 If you’re not looking to bust your budget, The Square has plenty of fantastic dining options, from True Food Kitchen and Planta to Salty Donut.
 Or head down Federal Highway for Detroit-style pizza at Grato, or some of South Florida’s best BBQ at Tropical Smokehouse.
 During spring, you can also catch the Houston Astros and Washington Nationals in spring training action at the Ballpark of the Palm Beaches.

 Where to stay:The Ben brings West Palm its first swanky rooftop pool scene alongside fantastic views over the ocean and Palm Beach beyond, while onsite restaurant Proper Grit is a destination unto itself.